Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 # Bed probing file

-In normal setups, bed probing is always done using the X carriage - so the X carriage is the one that carries your Z probe.
+In most setups, bed probing is done using the X carriage - so the X carriage is the one that carries your Z probe.
 The X coordinates in G30 commands are never mapped.

 You should take the following precautions in the bed.g file for an IDEX machine: